lmpn/learning/learning.md

 - Availability, if a machine fails the LB just uses the available machines
 - Flexibility, ie: the LB can reroute requests from the old to new machines (software update)
 ## Content Delivery Networks
-     Brings content closer to the user, consequently, increases the performance perceived by the user.
+CDNs are server that bring content closer to the user, consequently, increases the performance perceived by it.

+A CDN server is often calledn Point of Presence (PoP) or edge server,  it works "like a cache" of an Origin server, and, oftenly, there several PoP across to exploit location to achieve better performance/latency.

-     Several point of presence(PoP) or edge servers are found via DNS or Anycast DNS - each PoP has a unique IP
+The closest PoP's can be found via DNS or Anycast:
+- DNS: each PoP has a unique IP
-         Anycast - all PoP have the same IP
+- Anycast: all PoP have the same IP

-         In any case the closest server is returned PoP works “like a cache” if the requested data is not present the PoP will ask the Origin Server for the data Key advantages
+Key advantages
-         Latency - HTTPS handshake latency is reduced since the request is forward to the closet PoP instead of the origin server.
+- Latency - HTTPS handshake latency is reduced since the request is forward to the closet PoP instead of the origin server.
-         Security - protect DDoS by having a larger network than the attacker Availability - hardware failure
+- Security - protect DDoS by having a larger network than the attacker
+- Availability - hardware failure
-         More uptime and less load
+- More uptime and less load
 ## Caching
 Store a limited amount of frequently requested items neat to whom is asking for them.

-     Different types of caches
+Different types of caches.

-     Different types of eviction
+Different types of eviction:
-         Least recently unused
+- Least recently unused
-         Random replacement
+- Random replacement
 ## TCP / IP (Transmission Control Protocol & Internet Protocol)
 AllPeopleSeemToNeedDataProcessing
 ## IP Address
-     Represents where a machine “is” in the internet and it used to allow communication between machine Unique series of numbers composed of 4 numbers [0 - 255] separated by a dot Network Address Translation or NAT(tipically router) represents a set of devices connected to a network Outside communication: default gateway
+Represents where a machine "is" in the internet and it used to allow communication between machines.
+An IP is unique series of numbers composed of 4 numbers [0 - 255] separated by a dot.

+- Network Address Translation or NAT(tipically router) represents a set of devices connected to a network
+- Outside communication: default gateway
-     x.x.x.0 and x.x.x.255 within a network are reserved
+- x.x.x.0 and x.x.x.255 within a network are reserved
 ## Domain Name System
-     System that resolves websites domain names like www.google.com into IP addresses Root Nameservers store the Top Level domain Nameservers Top Level domain Nameservers store the Authoritative Nameservers Caching is everywhere (browser, OS, DNS resolver) If the DNS resolver asks the RN, then the TLDN, then the AN, and finally forwards the answer to the requestor
+DNS is system that resolves websites domain names like www.google.com into IP addresses.
+- Root Nameservers store the Top Level domain Nameservers
+- Top Level domain Nameservers store the Authoritative Nameservers
+- Caching is everywhere (browser, OS, DNS resolver)

+If the DNS resolver asks the RN, then the TLDN, then the AN, and finally forwards the answer to the requestor
-## HTTP
+## HTTP/S
 Hyper text transfer protocol used to transfer data over the network.

 HTTP is vulnerable to hackers since the data is sent as clear “text”.